Michael Artiaga: Tetris career

-Michael Artiaga was introduced to classic NES Tetris at 8 years old in elementary school, after playing it on the original Game Boy at home.
+Artiaga was introduced to Tetris at 8 years old in elementary school, after playing it on the original Game Boy at home.
 He collaborated with his brother on their shortcomings while they practiced the game to better their playing.
 He was originally attracted to the game's need for quick-thinking, speed, and skill.
-Michael and Andrew, at 10 and 13 years old, respectively, began to play more intently after watching Joseph Saelee (16)'s victory against the reigning champion Jonas Neubauer, 37, in the 2018 Classic Tetris World Championship (CTWC), marking the beginning of a new generation of Tetris players playing the game.
+Michael and Andrew, at 10 and 13 years old, respectively, began to play more intently after watching 16-year-old Joseph Saelee's victory against the 37-year-old reigning champion Jonas Neubauer in the 2018 Classic Tetris World Championship (CTWC), marking the beginning of a new generation of Tetris players playing the game.

-After purchasing twin famiclones, Michael began to compete in tournaments under the name "dogplayingtetris" or simply "Dog", in reference to his avatar being a dog holding a Nintendo controller, while his brother took the nickname "P1xelAndy".
-In November 2019, Michael Artiaga created his own Tetris tournament called "Classic Tetris Brawl" (CTB), which is made up of a number of events including three-player matches, level 0 to 19 speedruns, and a quarterly "Brawl Championship".
-In December 2019, he became the youngest person to complete a "maxout", a point in the game where the score becomes so high that it no longer registers correctly on-screen.
+After purchasing twin famiclones, Artiaga began to compete in tournaments under the name "dogplayingtetris" or simply "Dog", in reference to his avatar being a dog holding a Nintendo controller, while his brother took the nickname "P1xelAndy".
+In November 2019, Artiaga created his own Tetris tournament called "Classic Tetris Brawl" (CTB), which is made up of a number of events including three-player matches, level 0 to 19 speedruns, and a quarterly "Brawl Championship".
+In December 2019, he became the youngest person to complete a "maxout", a point in the game where the score becomes so high it no longer registers correctly on-screen.

 "The key to success is watching how others play and learning what it is that makes them better than you."

 — Michael Artiaga, in an interview with The Guardian after winning the 2020 CTWC.

 During the COVID-19 lockdowns in the United States, both brothers began to practice more often while also learning from their competitors on Twitch.
 At 13 and 15, respectively, both Michael and Andrew qualified for the 2020 CTWC; Michael scored 1 million points in six games, making him the top seed in his double-elimination playoffs group.
 Michael was the second-youngest competitor there and the youngest to make it to the top eight.
 After beating fellow competitor Jacob Huff (known online as "Huffulufugus"), Michael made it to the final round with his brother Andrew, where they competed against each other at home due to COVID-19 restrictions.
 Michael won shortly after reaching level 29, winning $3,000, which he used to buy a real Nintendo Entertainment System (NES), a Donner guitar, an electronic drum set, and invested in cryptocurrency.
 Andrew celebrated the victory with Michael, giving him a high five immediately after the match; Michael remarked that the "great [thing] about being in the top two is that we both get great trophies".
-At 13 years and 16 days old, Michael set a Guinness World Record as the "Youngest Tetris World Champion".
+At 13 years and 16 days old, Artiaga set a Guinness World Record as the "Youngest Tetris World Champion".